AppColony/slate/source/includes/api/v2/job_sites/_delete.md

 }'
 ```

-This endpoint will delete a job site by Job Site ID.
+This endpoint will delete a Job Site by its ID.

 ### HTTP Request